Why does Altamir invest exclusively with Apax Partners ?

 - A General Partner with unlimited liability

-In the case of Altamir, the General Partner appoints the management company, which in turn is overseen by a Supervisory Board (conseil de surveillance), made up of ordinary shareholders of the company.
+In the case of Altamir, the General Partner appoints the management company, which in turn is overseen by a Supervisory Board, made up of ordinary shareholders of the company.

-What are the management fees paid by Altamir to Altamir Gérance (the management company) and Apax Partners SA, the investment adviser?
+What are the management fees paid by Altamir to Altamir Gérance (the management company) and Amboise Partners SA, the investment adviser?

 Does Altamir pay fees to the Apax France funds VI, VII and VIII to co-invest in their portfolio companies?